hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 To normalize for sequencing depth and RNA composition, DESeq2 uses the median of ratios method.
 On the user-end there is only one step, but on the back-end there are multiple steps involved, as described below.

-> **NOTE:**  These steps below describe what goes on inside the DESeq2 software.
-For a typical RNA-seq analysis, **you would not normally run these lines of code** as the software is running it for you.
+> **NOTE:**  The steps below describe in detail some of the steps performed by DESeq2 when you run a single function to get DE genes.
+Basically, for a typical RNA-seq analysis, **you would not run these steps individually**.

 **Step 1: creates a pseudo-reference sample (row-wise geometric mean)**